Multiplayer Test

 One click to get to testing.
 It's just that simple!

 While the default settings should get most developers started, every game has its unique take on multiplayer and online services.
-Thus, a more robust set of configuration can be accessed via Edit > Editor Preferences > Multiplayer (User).
+The per-user knobs live under Edit > Editor Preferences > Multiplayer (User) and are stored in your local NexusUserSettings.ini, so they don't pollute the project's shared configuration.
+These back UNMultiplayerEditorUserSettings.

 Setup